-We are a small congregation of mostly transplants from the West Indies worshiping together in the Anglican/Episcopal tradition and seeking ways to reach out into the local community to spread the Good News and love of Jesus Christ.
+We are a congregation of many transplants from the Caribbean/West Indies and New York (and elsewhere) worshiping together in the Anglican/Episcopal tradition and seeking ways to reach out into the local community to spread the Good News and Love of Jesus Christ.
+Come join us!

 In 2005, the congregation was received as an established Mission of the Diocese of Central Florida at the annual Diocesan Convention, with Rev. Manning as Vicar, and soon the Rev. Hazel Kundinger also came on board as Associate Priest.
 When Rev. Manning retired at the end of 2007, Pastor Hazel took over as Vicar.
 Construction for the new church at 1225 DeGroodt Road began in 2008.

-The construction of the church was completed in 2012, and the building was dedicated and consecrated by Bishop Greg Brewer in one of his first acts as bishop on July 12, 2012.
+Due to several issues, the construction of the church was not completed until 2012, when the building was dedicated and consecrated by Bishop Greg Brewer in one of his first acts as bishop on July 12, 2012.

-After Pastor Hazel Kundinger retired at the end of 2015, the Rev. Brian Turner was called as the new Vicar in February of 2017.
-The Rev. Brenda Taylor joined the congregation as Deacon in September of 2019.
+After Pastor Hazel Kundinger retired at the end of 2015, the Rev. Brian Turner was called as the new Vicar at the beginning of 2017.
+The Rev. Brenda Taylor joined the congregation as Deacon in the fall of 2019.

 Our mission is to nurture, love, teach, and grow a loving community in Jesus Christ and to make Him known to others.